jbellis/jamm/README.md

  Therefore, in Java 9+ unless `-XX:-RestrictContended` or `--add-exports java.base/jdk.internal.vm.annotation=ALL-UNNAMED` are specified `MemoryMeter` will not have access to the `value()` method of `@Contended` and will be unable to retrieve the contention group tags.
 Making it potentially unable to computes the correct sizes with the `Unsafe` or `Spec` strategies.
  As it also means that only the internal Java classes will use that annotation, `MemoryMeter` will rely on its knowledge of those internal classes to try to go around that problem.

+Moreover as specified in the `Supported Java versions` section the `ContendedPaddingWidth` and `EnableContended` arguments logics are broken in Java 17.
+Therefore the use of the `ContendedPaddingWidth` argument or of `-XX:-EnableContended` might caused the `Unsafe` and `Specification` strategies to return wrong results when the classes are using `@Contended`.

 ## Debugging